University of Texas Southwestern Medical Center: UT Southwestern Medical School

 The UTSW curriculum focuses on providing a foundation in biomedical sciences, training in clinical care, and opportunities for research.
 The Medical School features six Academic Colleges that function as small learning communities, each headed by a faculty mentor.

-Many students use their free time to participate in a variety of community service activities, such as United to Serve, an annual health and fun fair hosted by UT Southwestern for the surrounding community, and the weekly Monday Clinic (one of six clinics), organized by student volunteers and staffed by UT Southwestern physicians, providing free medical care to underserved Dallas communities.
-Other service opportunities include participating at Camp Sweeney, a summer camp in North Texas for children with diabetes.

 Along with the M.D. degree, UT Southwestern offers options for students to pursue combined degrees and to earn special graduation distinctions.
 The combined degrees include: